ideyedi/ideyedi/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a SRE, Software engineer at WeMakePrice and
+I'm a Software engineer at WeMakePrice and
 receivce Master degree of Artificial intelligence system from Hanyang university
 Previously, I worked as a network and embedded software developer at Ubiquity.

 My research interests include:
-- Site reliability engineering
+- DevOps, SRE
+- K8S, Backend
 - AI, MLOps

 Skills